OCLA: Research Projects (current and completed)

 Bible of Edessa Project

 The Peshitta Syriac translation of the Hebrew Bible was probably the work of non-rabbinic Jews in northern Mesopotamia (Osrhoene or Adiabene) in the second century CE.
 The Peshitta Institute in Leiden is carrying out a project to provide English translations of all the books, with notes on the relationship to the Hebrew and Greek texts of scripture, and on their reception history.
-The members of the editorial board of this project are: Prof. Bas ter Haar Romeny (Leiden), Dr Wido van Peursen (Leiden), Prof. Jan Joosten (Strasbourg), Dr Alison Salvesen (Oxford), and Dr Gill Greenberg (London).
+The members of the editorial board of this project are: Prof. Bas ter Haar Romeny (Leiden), Dr Wido van Peursen (Leiden), Prof. Jan Joosten (Strasbourg), and Dr Alison Salvesen (Oxford).

 Byzantine Medical Manuals: Construction and Use

 Start Date: May 2007; End Date: April 2010

 The project is a study in Byzantine medical texts.
 The Byzantine empire had a vigorous and long-lived medical culture that deserves study in its own right, not just because it was the conduit of ancient medicine to medieval Islam and Europe.
 Yet very little is known about it.
 Just a fraction of the over 2,000 Greek medical manuscripts that survive have been properly catalogued and analysed, and this is partly because of their chaotic appearance.
 However, since they were mostly texts intended to be used, there must have been some principles of construction that would enable the reader to find what he required.
 The project seeks to uncover those patterns of organisation and show how the texts could have been deployed in a variety of historical settings, educational and therapeutic.

 Celtic Inscribed Stones Project (CISP)